jenkinsci/azure-ad-plugin/README.md

 In version 1.0.0, this plugin upgrades from Microsoft identity platform v1.0 to v2.0.
 Before you upgrade ad plugin to version 1.0.0, please read following items first.

 1. Make sure your Jenkins server has enabled HTTPS.
 Microsoft identity platform v2.0 forces using HTTPS schema in reply uri for its applications.
 Please update the reply uri for your AAD application.
 You also need to update the url setting in `jenkins.model.JenkinsLocationConfiguration.xml` file and restart your Jenkins instance.
+If your Jenkins instance is created by the [Jenkins Solution Template](https://docs.microsoft.com/en-us/azure/jenkins/install-jenkins-solution-template), you can update your NGINX config file at `/etc/nginx/sites-available/default`.
+More configuration details can be found [here](http://nginx.org/en/docs/http/configuring_https_servers.html).

 1. Go to your related AAD application, click `Manifest` to open the inline manifest editor.
 Replace the `optionalClaims` value as below.
 You can find more information about [this](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-optional-claims#v20-optional-claims).